solosTec/node/README.md

 * For unicode support install ICU: (sudo apt install libicu-dev).
 * tar -xvjf boost_1_66_0.tar.bz2
 * cd boost_1_66_0/
-* ./bootstrap.sh --prefix=release --with-toolset=gcc --with-icu
+* ./bootstrap.sh --prefix=install --with-toolset=gcc --with-icu
 * Build the library with ./b2 --architecture=x86 --address-model=64 install -j 4.
 Depending on your machine this may take some time.
 * Instruct CMake to use the path to the Boost library specified with the --prefix option